saraanbih/Small-Bank-Project/README.md

 ## **Login System**

 Before accessing the system's main menu, you need to log in using your **username** and **password**.
+- **Validation**:
-- **Validation**: You can only proceed if both the username and password are correct.
+  - The application checks if the entered username and password exist in the system.
+  - If the credentials are valid, the main menu will be displayed.
-- If incorrect, the system will prompt you to re-enter your credentials.
+  - If not, access is denied, and the user will be prompted to re-enter valid credentials.

+- **Permission-Based Access**:
+  - Users cannot access certain menus or perform specific actions unless they have the required permissions.
+  - Each user’s access is restricted based on their assigned roles.

 ---